 Have leftover ingredients?

 - Leftover scallops?
-Fry them up and make a delicious Fried Bay Scallop Po Boy Sandwich or toss them in a Caesar Salad.
+Fry them up and make a delicious Fried Bay-Scallop Po' Boy Sandwich, toss them in a Caesar Salad, or enjoy Baked Bay Scallops or lemon butter sauteed scallops.

 - Use your excess linguine to make Linguine alla Carbonara with Prosciutto and Peas.